Harry Potter belongs to J.K. Rowling, not me.

 They climbed it in silence, and when they reached the door to his office, Dumbledore's voice called out, "Come in," before the door opened.

 The headmaster was looking much calmer, and the twinkle was back in his eyes as he sat at his desk motioning them to have a seat.
-"You may go, Minerva," he said.
+"You may go, Minerva."

-"If you don't mind, headmaster, I believe I'd like to stay," she said firmly as she conjured an extra chair and sat down.
+"If you don't mind, headmaster, I believe I'd like to stay," she declared firmly as she conjured an extra chair and sat down.

 In Minerva's opinion, the kids looked terrified to take anything Dumbledore offered them as they politely shook their heads.